siracusa/SwiftUIImageAnimationBug/README.md

 Removing the .opacity(1.0) modifier on the Image(…) corrects the behavior.
 This is quite strange, since the modifier is being passed a constant value!
 I'm not sure why this causes the animation problems, but it does.

+In my actual app where I have this problem, removing every opacity() modifier still does not avoid the bug, so the true cause must be a bit more complicated.